 Here is a summary of the treatments recommended by the AAP.
-Recommendations are based on patient’s age17.
+Recommendations are based on patient’s age7.

 For preschool-aged children, the first line of treatment is evidence-based parent-administered (and/or teacher-administered) behavior therapy.
-If behavioral intervention alone does not provide significant improvement in the child’s functioning, medication may be prescribed.
+If behavior management intervention alone does not provide significant improvement in the child’s functioning, medication may be prescribed.

-For elementary school-aged children, medication and/or behavior therapy is recommended, but a combination of the two is preferable.
+For elementary school-aged kids, medication and/or behavior therapy is recommended, but a combination of the two is preferable.
 School environment, program or placement adjustment is also recommended.

 For adolescents (12–18 years of age)